rjerbi/weslekdelivery/README.md

 # Weslek - Laravel Delivery Website

-Weslek is a Laravel application for food delivery, allowing customers to place orders and track couriers in real-time.
+Weslek is a Laravel-based food delivery application that allows customers to place orders and view the availability of couriers in real-time.

 ## Features